xandre9-git/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+`React JS is a front-end JavaScript library used for building User Interfaces and User Interface Components.
+React solves the problem of having to use Vanilla JS to select elements, classes, ids and etc in order to append it to elements manually.
+It introduces JSX which allows you to use HTML code inside of JS.`

 1. Describe component state.

+`State that is managed inside of the component.`

 1. Describe props.

+`Props, short for properties, is a JavaScript object argument that gets passed into components.
+They are read-only data.`

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+`A side effect is anything that affects data outside of its excecuted function's scope.
+Effects in a React component can be synced through the use of the useEffect() hook for changes in state or props.`

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.